 Chapter 1: Taking the photos

-So taking the photos is a very important task when doing Structure from Motion.
-It basically creates the data that the algorithms need to compose the point cloud.
-Naturally, we need to make sure, that the photos we take are of the best quality.
-Prior to taking the photos, we need to make sure, that our object is placed correctly and lit well.
+So taking the photos is a very important task in Structure from Motion.
+It basically creates the data that the algorithms need to build the point cloud.
+Of course, we need to make sure that the photos we take are of the best quality.
+Before we take the photos, we need to make sure that our object is correctly positioned and well lit.

 Setup the object

-Setting up the object is already half of the work.
-You have to consider location, lighting and accessories.
-For location, you have to find a place that is well lit.
-The best situation would be outside on a sunny day, but in the shadow.
-Of course, sometimes this is not possible, so we have to work with artificial lighting.
-The same principles apply however, the object needs to be lit very well evenly from all sides.
+Setting up the object is half the job.
+You need to consider location, lighting and accessories.
+For the location, you need to find a place that is well lit.
+The best situation would be outside on a sunny day, but in the shade.
+Of course, sometimes this is not possible and we have to work with artificial lighting.
+The same principles apply, but the object needs to be lit very well and evenly from all sides.
 This also means from below.
-In rooms, where the light comes from the top, the lower parts of the object normally aren't lit very well.
-Lastly, you have to take care of a colour checker and a measurement.
-A colour checker is important in order to colour correct the images taken.
-This way you will get a more realistic texture as a result.
-The measurement is important to be able to scale the final model to the correct dimensions.
-As you surely remember, the models created by the SfM algorithms are usually not scaled.
-We have to correct that.
+In rooms where the light comes from above, the lower parts of the object aren't usually lit very well.
+Finally, you need a colour checker and a measurement.
+A colour checker is important to colour correct the images you have taken.
+This will give you a more realistic texture.
+The measurement is important to scale the final model to the correct dimensions.
+As you will remember, the models created by the SfM algorithms are usually not scaled.
+We need to correct this.

 Setup the camera

-The camera setup is a difficult thing to do.
-If you are using a good DSLR, which offers the best results, finding the best options is something that takes time.
-If you are a pro, you probably know what you are doing, but if not, you need to do some experimentation.
-The settings you can play around with are basically three: 1.
-The aperture, 2.
-The ISO and 3.
-The Shutter Speed.
-Setting your camera to A or Av enables you (normally) to play around with the aperture (F-numbers) and the ISO values.
-To understand what these mean, we need to do some explanation.
+Setting up your camera is a tricky business.
+If you have a good DSLR that gives you the best results, it takes time to find the best options.
+If you are a pro, you probably know what you are doing, but if not, you will need to experiment.
+The settings you can play around with are basically three: 1. the aperture, 2. the ISO and 3.
+The shutter speed.
+Setting your camera to A or Av will (usually) allow you to play around with the aperture (F-numbers) and ISO values.
+To understand what these mean, we need to do some explaining.

 The Aperture

-This value basically determines how much your lens will open up when taking a photo to let light in.
-Typical numbers are between F2 - F16, while the higher the number, the smaller the lens opening is, meaning the lesser light comes into your camera.
-The effect of this is a mixture of depth of field (the background gets blurry) and diffraction (overall sharpness).
-If you photograph with low f-numbers, you will get a blurry background, but the sharpness of the foreground is better.
-If you photograph with higher F-numbers, the background will be less blurry, but the overall sharpness does not focus on your object.
-You want to find a value that completely renders your object sharp (everything right up to the edges).
+This is basically how much your lens will open up to let light in when you take a photo.
+Typical values are between F2 - F16, where the higher the number, the smaller the aperture, which means the less light gets into your camera.
+The effect is a mixture of depth of field (background blur) and diffraction (overall sharpness).
+If you shoot at low f-stops, the background will be blurred, but the foreground will be sharper.
+If you shoot at higher f-stops, the background will be less blurred, but the overall sharpness will not focus on your subject.
+You want to find a value that makes your subject completely sharp (right up to the edges).

 The ISO

 This value basically determines the quality of your photos.
-The lesser the value (like ISO 100) the better the quality.
-But for this to work, you will need to have good lighting.
-If the lighting is bad, a higher ISO value can help, sacrificing the quality of the image.
-The higher the ISO value is, the more "grainy" your images become.
+The lower the value (such as ISO 100), the better the quality.
+But for this to work, you need good lighting.
+If the lighting is poor, a higher ISO may help, but at the expense of image quality.
+The higher the ISO value, the more "grainy" your images will be.

 The Shutter Speed

-In Aperture Mode (Av or A on your camera) you can not control this value, as it is determined by the other values.
-Basically, you want to keep that value as small as possible.
-It tells you, how long the lens will open to take the photo.
-A very small number (like 1/200) is good, because the camera takes the image very quickly and therefore becomes sharper.
-If the value is high (like 1/2 or more) the lens takes a long time to take the photo.
-In that time, while holding the camera, you will make some micro movements.
-These movements translate into blurry images.
+In Aperture Mode (Av or A on your camera), you cannot control this value, as it is determined by the other values.
+Basically, you want to keep this value as low as possible.
+It tells you how long the lens will be open to take the picture.
+A very small value (such as 1/200) is good because the camera will take the picture very quickly and it will be sharper.
+If the value is high (such as 1/2 or more), the lens takes a long time to take the picture.
+During this time, you will make some micro movements while holding the camera.
+These movements result in blurred images.

 Examples

-So, to understand better what I mean, take a look at the following list.
-Here, I experimented with the values a bit.
-You can see, that the lower the F-number is, the lower the shutter speed goes.
-But you can also see, the lower the F-number is, the more blurry the image gets.
-Even to a point, where part of the object is not sharp anymore (around the edges).
+To better understand what I mean, take a look at the list below.
+I did a bit of experimenting with the values.
+You can see that the lower the f-number, the slower the shutter speed.
+But you can also see that the lower the f-number, the more blurry the image becomes.
+Even to the point where part of the subject is out of focus (around the edges).

-Take a closer look at the photos and pay attention to the outer rim of the object.
-The best setting here is the first one, as the object is sharp enough even around the edges and the shutter speed of 1/8 is do-able, although not perfect.
-The lighting conditions here are not very good, but we have to work with that.
+Take a closer look at the photos and note the outer edge of the subject.
+The best setting here is the first one, as the object is sharp enough, even around the edges, and the 1/8th shutter speed is doable, if not perfect.
+The lighting here is not very good, but we have to work with it.

 Take the photos

-When everything is set up, just start taking the photos.
-A good procedure is to start at one point and go around the object in circles.
-First, try to choose a very comfortable circle, where you simply stand in front of the object and go in 20Β° steps around the object.
-Each circle should be roughly 18 photos, so take small steps.
-The second circle can be a bit closer and from above, so you have a steeper angle.
-Again, try to take at least 18 photos for this circle.
-The last circle should be from below, so maybe you have to knee down or even crawl (see photo above!).
-It doesn't matter, a good archaeologist needs to take good photos!
+Once everything is set up, just start taking pictures.
+A good way to do this is to start at one point and move around the object in a circle.
+First try to find a very comfortable circle where you just stand in front of the object and walk around it in 20Β° steps.
+Each circle should be about 18 photos, so take small steps.
+The second circle can be a little closer and from above, so you have a steeper angle.
+Again, try to get at least 18 photos for this circle.
+The last circle should be from below, so you may have to get down on your knees or even crawl (see photo above!).
+It doesn't matter, a good archaeologist has to take good photos!

-Make sure, that you do not play around with the settings as soon as you have started taking the photos.
-All the images of one set, should be made with the same set of settings.
-Also, remember, that you do not move the object or the table the object is standing on.
-Also don't move anything in the background like a chair or water bottle.
-The only thing moving should be you with the camera.
-Everything else needs to stay very still.
+Make sure you do not play around with the settings once you have started taking photos.
+All pictures in a set should be taken with the same settings.
+Also remember not to move the subject or the table on which the subject is standing.
+Also, don't move anything in the background, such as a chair or a water bottle.
+The only thing that should move is you with the camera.
+Everything else must be very still.